 Separates the barcode into different columns using the Parse / Delimiter feature.
 For example, create a barcode with information separated by a comma.
-When scanned, the information will go do different columns; like First Name, Last Name and Email.
+When scanned, the information will go to different columns; like First Name, Last Name, and Email.

-The date and time is recorded for each scan.
+The date and time are recorded for each scan.

 Barcode symbology supported;